About

 President, Senior Advisor

 Louis Ambrosio, our founder and Chief Investment Officer, is uniquely qualified to help individuals and families meet their most important financial goals.
-His professional designation included Certified Financial Planner CFP (retired.)
 Prior to founding Amore Ambro, LLC., Louis opened the only Long Island office of Legg Mason Wood Walker in 1997 serving as portfolio manager, and established the only office in Nassau County for RBC Wealth Management in 2006.
 He served as financial advisor at Chase Manhattan Investment Services 1994-1997.
 He holds a bachelor’s degree with a major in communications science from Queens College, CUNY, Flushing, New York.

 My earliest connection to the stock market dates back to when I was about 4 or 5 years old sitting on my mother’s lap.
 We were at my dad’s Aunt Frances (Kiki) and her husband uncle Anthony Belfiore’s home.
 Since these were my dad’s aunt and uncle they were old like my grandparents, and their place in Rego Park, Queens had the old people smell.
 So there was little for me to do except observe.
 Uncle Anthony may have had a stroke or some type of palsy since his eye drooped on one side which made his face a little crooked and a little scary for me at the time.
 But I remember my dad and uncle Anthony talking at the dining room table which seemed like hours.
 I saw my dad unusually animated and engaged.
 I figured this must be something important.
 I asked my mom what they were talking about and she said, “Stocks.”
 My dad’s step mother would call socks stockings, so it must have something to do with that I thought, stocks-stockings…